pluto93/Event-Management-System/README.md

 # Event-Management-System
-This is an Event Management System that allows access to users as well as admin to perform various actions.
+This is an Event Management System programmed using Python that allows access to users as well as admin to perform various actions.